Lafayette College is committed to nurturing religious and spiritual development in students, faculty, and staff.

 Major Religious Holidays

 The following list of holidays are ones that involve fasting, require worship attendance, or prohibit work.
 It is not intended to be a comprehensive list of all religious traditions or observances.
-Students may request a Dean’s Excuse for Religious Observances by emailing Chaplain Alex Hendrickson, Alex Malanych, or by contacting their class dean.
+Students may request a Dean’s Excuse for Religious Observances by emailing Chaplain Alex Hendrickson, Rabbi Alex Malanych, or by contacting their class dean.
 More details can be found here.
 Holidays marked with an asterisk begin and end at sundown.

-FALL 2025
+FALL SEMESTER 2025

-November 30-December 24: Advent (Christianity)
+November 30-December 24: Advent (Protestant Christian & Roman Catholic)

 December 8: Bodhi Day (Buddhism)